Charleston man heads up group of pilots taking aid to the Bahamas

 He said the focus will be on taking supplies that will help people rebuild.

-“Right now the need is for chainsaws, generators, water, batteries, battery powered tool those kinds of things to work on the clean up and aftermath,” he explained.
+“Right now the need is for chainsaws, generators, water, batteries, battery-powered tool those kinds of things to work on the cleanup and aftermath,” he explained.
 Volunteer pilots are gathering materials in their communities now.
-Those supplies will be moved to Orlando, FL and then transported to the islands as soon as possible.
-They’ll also be helping to get people to safety.
+Those supplies will be moved to Orlando, Florida and then transported to the islands as soon as possible.
+They will also be helping to get people to safety.

 Bahamas Habitat is working with local authorities to identify the areas with the greatest need.
 They are hoping the smaller planes will be able to access areas that larger planes cannot.
 It is a labor of love for friends many miles away.
 “The people of the Bahamas are much like West Virginians, they are welcoming, a lot of them don’t necessarily have a lot but they are willing to share it with whoever has need.”
-If you are interested in donating toward the cause you can follow this link.
+If you are interested in donating toward the cause you can visit their their GoFundMe page.